A newborn child declared dead revived after being placed on his mother's chest. See Example( s )

 Actually, it is widely practiced throughout the world, especially in poorer countries where incubators may not be available for premature babies.
 An infant is held skin-to-skin to their mother or father, generating heat for the newborn much like a baby kangaroo receives in its mother’s pouch.

 Kate had heard of kangaroo care before. “[The baby] comes out of you, and all of a sudden there isn’t the warmth or smell of the mother or the sound of their heartbeat.
 And so putting him back on my chest was as close to him being inside me where he was safe.”

 Jamie continued to come around as he lay across Kate’s chest.
 He began grabbing at his mother’s finger, as well as his father’s.
 And when Kate put a dab of breast milk on her finger, Jamie eagerly accepted it.

-Kate Ogg told the London Daily Mail the doctor was in disbelief when he arrived back at the bedside.
+Kate Ogg said the doctor was in disbelief when he arrived back at the bedside.
 “He got a stethoscope, listened to Jamie’s chest and just kept shaking his head.
 He said, ‘I don’t believe it, I don’t believe it.'”

-“She instinctively did what she did,” Ogg told The Daily Mail.
+David Ogg gave all the credit to his “very strong, very smart wife” for Jamie’s survival.
+“She instinctively did what she did,” he said.
 “If she hadn’t have done that, then Jamie probably wouldn’t be here.”

 In a literal sense, it is true that a child previously declared dead was recognized as being alive after having been placed on his mother’s chest.
 To what degree that revival was brought about by the mother’s actions is impossible to determine, however.